 RAN2 has discussed NR QoE in RAN2#116b-e and RAN2#117-e meetings, and the WI can be closed from RAN2 point of view.
 RAN2 agreed TS 38.331 CR is attached (R2-2204218).

 The following RAN2 agreements may have impacts on AT-commands:

+1. On QoE configuration setup: session start/stop indication

+2. On QoE reporting: session start/stop indication

+3. On RAN visible QoE configuration setup: measConfigAppLayerId, RAN visible QoE configuration (including reporting periodicity and metrics) and service type

+4. On RAN visible QoE configuration release: measConfigAppLayerId

+5. On RAN visible QoE reporting: measConfigAppLayerId, RAN visible QoE report, PDU session ID(s)

+The following RAN2 agreements may have impacts on AT-commands: